 The complete collapse, the desolation, the distress of an abuser who is losing his “core” is heart wrenching to see.
-This arouses intense pity in the abused partner and they will try again to make the relationship work.
-They cannot understand how it is possible to love the way their abusive partner clearly loves them without changing.
+It can arouse intense pity in the abused partner and they will try, again, to make the relationship work.
+They cannot understand how it is possible to love someone the way their abusive partner clearly loves them without changing.
 They can see how much they mean to their partner and this makes them believe that, one day, their partner will change to avoid losing them for good.

 They are wrong.
 Their partner will simply put more and more strategies into place to try and keep them under control because that’s what you do when someone is out to take what is yours – you fight them.

 Sooner or later, however, the person who is being denied their right to be a person will find it just too painful to bear any longer.
 Their faith in the power of love to overcome abuse will die and they will start to feel more pity for themselves than they do for their partner.
 When that happens they will leave.

 If these diagrams ring true for you, or seem to be an accurate portrayal of your partner, you are in a toxic relationship.
 The only way out, other than ending the relationship, is for the abuser to create a real self capable of existing without the substitute “core”.

 Some abusive people aim for learning to exist with the empty space but this is not living!